axtonprice-dev/nexu-cms/README.md

 ### ✨ [Click for Live Demo](https://nexucms.axtonprice.com)

 ## What is Nexu?
-Nexu is a completely free and open source software designed to allow users to create and customise their own website or blog within minutes- no more complicated interfaces and overpriced services with over-the-top features, simply design the website of your dreams with ease.
+Nexu is a completely free and open source software designed to allow users to create and customise their own website or blog within minutes; no more complicated interfaces and overpriced services with over-the-top features, simply design the website of your dreams with ease.

 ## Requirements